Swell shark: Diet

 Swell sharks hunt at night for bony fish, molluscs, and crustaceans.
 They will eat prey that is dead or alive.
 They feed either by sucking prey into their mouth or by waiting motionless on the sea floor with their mouth open, waiting to encounter prey.
 Swell sharks have also been known to look for food in lobster traps.

+Predation

+Swell sharks feed predominantly in nighttime conditions, using an ambush strategy to attack prey.
+Sensory modality in swell sharks allow for detection of prey up to 20 cm in small sharks through electric fields emitted by such prey.

 Defense

 When the shark feels threatened, it will bend its body into a U–shape, grab its tail fin with its mouth, and suck in water.
 Doing so causes the shark to enlarge in diameter and makes it much harder for predators to bite or dislodge.
 The swell shark is capable of swelling by using water or air, which is stored in the stomach until released.
 When letting air out, the swell shark makes a dog-like bark.
 Swell sharks are non-aggressive and are considered harmless to humans.